-- A. Police personnel shall not strike or use physical force on any person to the extent that injures are inflicted except when necessary in self defense, in the defense of another, to overcome actual physical resistance to arrest, to prevent escape, or to affect any lawful seizure.
-In any event, police personnel may use that force that which is objectively reasonable based upon the totality of the circumstances. - B. The "reasonableness" of a particular use of force must be judged from the perspective of a reasonable officer on the scene at the moment force was used, rather that with the 20/20 vision of hindsight. - C. Deadly force may be used only when an employee reasonably believes that a suspect possesses a deadly weapon or any object, device, or instrument which, when used offensively against a person, is likely to or actually does result in serious physical injury; when the employee reasonably believes that the suspect poses an immediate threat of physical violence to the employee or others; or to effect the arrest of a suspect whom the employee has probable cause to believe has committed a crime involving the infliction or threatened infliction of serious physical injury if the employee reasonably believes that the suspect's escape would create a continuing danger of serious physical injury to any person.
+- A. Police personnel shall not strike or use physical force on any person to the extent that injures are inflicted except, when necessary, in self-defense, in the defense of another, to overcome actual physical resistance to arrest, to prevent escape, or to affect any lawful seizure.
+In any event, police personnel may use that force which is objectively reasonable based upon the totality of the circumstances.
+When it is objectionably reasonable that a subject is in law enforcement's full control, any use of force must terminate. - B. The "reasonableness" of a particular use of force must be judged from the perspective of a reasonable officer on the scene at the moment force was used, rather than with the 20/20 vision of hindsight. - C. Deadly force may be used only when an employee reasonably believes that a suspect possesses a deadly weapon or any object, device, or instrument which, when used offensively against a person, is likely to or actually does result in serious physical injury; when the employee reasonably believes that the suspect poses an immediate threat of physical violence to the employee or others; or to effect the arrest of a suspect whom the employee has probable cause to believe has committed a crime involving the infliction or threatened infliction of serious physical injury if the employee reasonably believes that the suspect's escape would create a continuing danger of serious physical injury to any person.